MCModMachine/Design/README.md

   * Provide a Maven for modders to easily get copies of mods to develop with.
 * Sandboxed Client
   * Launch MC under an OS-level sandbox (e.g. LXC, OSX sandbox, etc) to reduce potential damage from rogue mods
+* Offline support
+  * Vanilla supports offline play.
+We should too.

 Architecture (Technical Details)
 ================================